juliensagot/ModularTableViewController/README.md

 }
 ```

-Let's implement the `UITableViewDataSource` protocol so we can delegate everything to our section controllers:
+Then implement the `UITableViewDataSource` protocol so we can delegate everything to our section controllers:

 ```swift
 extension MyModularTableViewController: UITableViewDataSource {